Resolving Black Hole Family Issues Among the Massive Ancestors of Very High-Spin Gravitational-Wave Events Like GW231123: Summary

 \section{Summary}

 The latest discovery of gravitational waves from the binary black hole merger GW231123 is exceptional not only because it involves the heaviest black hole masses $m_1=137^{+22}_{-17}\,\rm M_\odot$ and $m_2=103^{+20}_{-52}\,\rm M_\odot$ discovered so far, but also exhibits the strongest evidence for at least one very highly spinning component ($\chi_1=0.9^{+0.10}_{-0.19}$).
 Large masses and spins are thought to be a smoking gun for a hierarchical formation scenario in which the black holes themselves were the outcome of previous mergers.
 However, reconciling the strong evidence for a \textit{very large spin} of the primary $\chi_1\gtrsim0.8$ is difficult through the canonical hierarchical merger scenario, where the primary would originate from dynamically assembled black holes with random spin directions.
 In this work, we explored various hierarchical formation scenarios to form the two black holes observed in GW231123.
 Assuming mutually random spin directions, we find that only $\sim4$~--~$11\,\%$ of all 1g+1g, 2g+1g, 2g+2g, and 3g+1g mergers, respectively, yield remnant black holes which are retained in a typical cluster environment ($v_{\rm ej}<100\,\rm km\, s^{-1}$) and remnant spins consistent with the lower limit of the measurement uncertainty of GW231123's primary black hole.
+Auspiciously, we highlight recent work by \citet{Bamber2025} who obtained very large remnants spins through collisional simulations of black hole clusters in full general relativity, suggesting it $\sim0.9$ remnant spins to be more common.
+However, their specific choice of cluster properties and low-number statistics make it difficult to assess whether their cluster environment is a potential breeding ground for GW231123-like events.

 Larger black hole spins and small recoil kicks may naturally be obtained if the ancestral black holes merged with spins aligned to the orbital angular momentum vector.
 For this case, we showed that most mergers yield remnant spins well within the highly spinning range of GW231123's primary, even if both incoming black holes are slowly spinning, and peak around $\chi_f\approx0.9$ near the primary spin median if both are highly spinning.
 Binary black hole mergers with aligned spins are expected from the evolution of massive binary stars.
 If placed in a dense stellar environment, their massive remnant black holes can dynamically pair with another black hole and give rise to a GW231123-like event.